Rogério Nunes, MMUS

 Interim Director of Orchestral and Instrumental Studies

-Brazilian violinist and violist Rogerio Nunes, is currently finishing his DMA in violin performance, with a minor in viola performance, at the University of Georgia under professor Levon Ambartsumian, being awarded with a graduate assistantship.
+Brazilian violinist and violist Rogerio Nunes is currently finishing his DMA in violin performance, with a minor in viola performance, at the University of Georgia under professor Levon Ambartsumian, where he has been awarded with a graduate assistantship.
 Before moving to UGA, he worked in his DMA in viola performance at the University of North Texas, where he was awarded the MDF (Master and Doctoral Fellowship) from the Toulouse Graduate School, under the instruction of Dr. Susan Dubois.

 Mr. Nunes holds a Bachelor Degree in violin performance from the Federal University of Rio Grande do Sul, Porto Alegre, RS, Brazil, under professor Marcello Guerchfeld, and a Master Degree in violin and viola performance, from the University of New Mexico, where he studied with Dr. Carmelo de los Santos and professor Kimberly Fredenburg.
 At UNM he was awarded a graduate assistantship to play in the Abe Franck graduate string quartet, and was a winner of the Concerto Competition, playing as soloist with the UNM Symphony Orchestra.